muarshad01/Golang_Microservices/4_Logger_Service/README.md

 ***

-### 34. Adding a route and handler on the Broker to communicate with the logger-service
+### 34. Adding a route and handler on the Broker to communicate with the Logger service

 ***

-### 35. Update the front-end to post to the logger, via the broker
+### 35. Update the front-end to post to the logger, via the Broker

 ***